Quick guide to illegal content codes of practice

 • the type of service you provide (user-to-user or search);

-• the features of your service;
+• the features and functionalities of your service;

 • the number of users your service has; and